-In order to maintain proper internal controls, the Town and Board of Education should reconcile all bank accounts to the general ledger on a monthly basis.
+In order to maintain proper internal controls, the Town should reconcile all bank accounts to the general ledger on a monthly basis.
 In addition, all reconciliations must be reviewed and approved by a person independent of the cash receipt and disbursement process.

-Bank reconciliations were not accurately and timely performed for certain Town and Board of Education bank accounts.
+Bank reconciliations were not accurately and timely performed for certain Town bank accounts.

-Bank reconciliations were not accurately performed on a routine/monthly basis.
+Bank reconciliations were not accurately performed on a routine/ monthly basis.

-The Town and Board of Education did not maintain proper internal controls, which resulted in the reconciliation of all bank accounts not being accurately reconciled to the general ledger on a monthly basis.
+The Town did not maintain proper internal controls, which resulted in the reconciliation of all bank accounts not being accurately reconciled to the general ledger on a monthly basis.